-In 1989, the Society of St. Andrew began the Seed Potato Project, a self-help program for one of the poorest regions of our country—Appalachia.
+In 1989, the Society of St. Andrew began the Seed Potato Project, a self-help program for some of the poorest regions of our country.

 The Society of St. Andrew provides tractor-trailer loads of seed potatoes containing approximately 9 hundred 50-pound bags.
 Each bag goes to a family of four, which means that each load we provide benefits 3,600 people.
-The annual seed potato yield is generally over 5 million pounds of eating potatoes for the poor of Appalachia.
+The annual seed potato yield is generally over 5 million pounds of eating potatoes for people in need.

 The Society of St. Andrew Seed Potato Project purchases seed potatoes from a distributor in Maine and pays the freight from farm to receiving agency.
 Some receiving agencies reimburse a portion of the freight costs.
-These agencies work with the local people in Appalachia and distribute the seed potatoes to them at no cost.
+These agencies work with their communities to distribute the seed potatoes at no cost to recipients.

 The agencies we work with to distribute seed potatoes include these: